alorence/django-modern-rpc/docs/config/procedure_registration.rst

    In previous versions, each 'RPCEntryPoint' could be defined with a name.
 Then, in procedure registration, it was possible to specify one or more entry points to register with.
 Now, if multiple servers are defined, each procedure will have to register to all servers.
-See :ref:`Migration guide`
+See :ref:`Replace multiple RPCEntryPoints`

 .. code-block:: python
    :caption: myapp/rpc.py